pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 > [!quote] Quote
 > "Their beer brings joy even in the darkest times, a testament to their skill and dedication.
 It is a rare pleasure indeed." - Lord Ander

 The Lost Hops is a secret underground smuggling operation that poses as a group of traveling brewers.
 Their goal is to steal from the rich and provide contraband items for the poor.
-Led by Helena, an expert in subterfuge and stealth, they are based in Düsternest.
+Led by Helena, an expert in subterfuge and stealth, they are based in [[Promises of Victory/Worldbuilding/Regions/🏰Duesternest/Duesternest\|Duesternest]].

 The organization is divided into two groups led by Mom and Dad, totaling 40 members.
 Members undergo a ritual called the Name, which erases their memories of their past identities, allowing them to fully embrace their new lives within The Lost Hops.